MikeHopley/ftl-ships-strategy/index.md

 Selling all the drone stuff nets you 57 scrap, or 79 if you also sell the Heavy Ion Stunner (repair drones sell for 10 each, AP drone for 12).

 Because your system repair drones move faster, you are slightly safer, making it more reasonable to delay shield upgrades.
-It's still probably safest to rush shields-3.
+It’s still probably safest to rush shields-3.
 Heavy Ion Stunner can self-stack with a fully-trained gunner, so finding weapons is *slightly* less urgent.
 It also makes crew kills a bit easier (stun crew repairing the O2).

 ## Engi C

 Shields-3, shields-4, then look for a weapon.
 Dual Lasers are great, but may eventually need to be replaced with more slot-efficient weapons.

 At each fight, consider whether to use your beam drone, hacking, both&thinsp;&mdash;&thinsp;or neither!
 Remember that preventing a damage cascade is more important than hoarding resources, and this is especially relevant while you only have 1 shield.
-It's mostly best to use two drones early on, just look for opportunities where you can safely economise.
+It’s mostly best to use two drones early on, just look for opportunities where you can safely economise.

 Choose your hacking targets carefully in the early game.
 Hacking weapons is tempting, as it lets you fire first; but this only gives you one (targeted) damage against enemy weapons and only if both shots hit.
 Hacking shields is often better, as it gives you two shots against enemy weapons and may also let the beam drone hit twice; it also gives you a way to do damage even if your weapons are taken out.
 On the other hand, hacking weapons is great when you can de-synchronise them (e.g. Basic Laser and Mini Beam).

 Line up your Beam Drone early, as this gives a better chance to hit important systems.
-If it's aiming at something useless, let it reposition while you wait for weapons / hacking.
+If it’s aiming at something useless, let it reposition while you wait for weapons / hacking.

 Try crew kills when safe: hack O2 then immediately destroy it.
 Hacking often lets you farm crew skill early, by de-synchronising enemy weapons.
 For example, Heavy Laser + Basic Laser is completely harmless once hacked.

-Don't forget the weirdly-placed airlock on the drones room!
+Don’t forget the weirdly-placed airlock on the drones room!
 With a Lanius and clone bay, venting below 50% oxygen is reasonably safe.
 Consider doing this in the early game, to increase the chance that enemies target O2 instead of something that matters.

 Start your engines crew on sensors, and run your pilot to doors during the FTL jump.
 Just remember to send them back!

-Hacking's cooldown resets when you jump.
+Hacking’s cooldown resets when you jump.

 ### Balance Mod